httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 The Foo-Example HTTP header field conveys information about how much Foo the message has.

-Foo-Example is a Structured header [RFCxxxx].
+Foo-Example is a Structured Header [RFCxxxx].
 Its value MUST be a dictionary ([RFCxxxx], Section Y.Y).

 The dictionary MUST contain: